Speak with a safari expert

 Tanzania’s northern circuit

-The northern circuit is unequivocally the most popular circuit on this list and includes destinations that are the stuff of safari, travel and film-making legend.
+Tanzania’s northern safari circuit is unequivocally the most popular circuit on this list (and very busy with tourist activity during peak safari season, from June to October).
+The northern circuit includes destinations that are the stuff of safari, travel and film-making legend.
 For first-time visitors who only plan to visit Tanzania, this is almost unfailingly the place to start.
 It involves some of the best roads in Tanzania, so every destination is easily and (relatively) quickly accessible, and there are countless accommodation options available for every budget, from basic campsites to some of the most luxurious lodges in Africa.
+However, cutting costs could mean compromising on experience.
+A tailor-made journey is far more likely to deliver a truly rewarding experience.

 Want to go on an adventure along one of Tanzania’s extraordinary safari circuits?
-Search for the best Tanzanian safaris on offer right now, and check out our recommended accommodation on offer in Tanzania.
+Check out our top Tanzanian safaris on offer right now.
+Or, let us tailor-make a safari just for you.

 The northern circuit stretches from Lake Victoria in the west to Mount Kilimanjaro in the east, and it is bounded by the Kenyan border to the north and Tarangire National Park to the south.
-It includes such iconic names as the Serengeti and Ngorongoro, and, naturally, more time should be devoted to exploring these areas than others.
+It includes such iconic names as the Serengeti National Park and Ngorongoro Conservation Area, and, naturally, more time should be devoted to exploring these areas than others.

 Serengeti National Park